wwoods/git-results/README.md

 * -i should create a temporary file; git-results should never execute a new test / commit if this file exists.
+* -run tags should be cleaned up by subsequent runs if they have been terminated
+    * Might want to just say if there's been no output for a day, drop it?
+    * Can we actually detect a dead process that we have no relation to?
+I forget.